 Catherine then repurposed this crowdsourced material to establish The Paper Trail Collection, the most comprehensive community archive in Canada of Chinese head tax and related documents.
-The online collection is housed at the University of British Columbia Library.
+The online collection is housed at the University of British Columbia Library, Rare Books and Special Collections.

 The Paper Trail project has won numerous history and heritage awards.
 And in 2024, it was short-listed for a Governor General’s History Award for Excellence in Community Programming.